kristian-lange-tw/JATOS_docs/docs/Manage_your_JATOS/Update-JATOS.md

 ## Manual Update

-### Updating a local installation of JATOS
-(The procedure is different if you want to [update JATOS on a server installation](Updating-a-JATOS-server-installation.html))

 To be absolutely safe you can install the new JATOS version and keep the old one untouched.
 This way you can switch back if something fails.
 Just remember that only one JATOS can run at the same time.
 Always stop your old JATOS instance before starting another one.

-After updating you can Check the new JATOS with the build-in tests: go to _Administration_ ⇒ _Tests_ and check that all tests are 'OK' (in older version the test page is under '/jatos/test', e.g. for a local installation: [localhost:9000/jatos/test](http://localhost:9000/jatos/test)).

-You can update your local JATOS instance in two main ways:
+You can update your local JATOS instance in two main ways (The procedure is a little different if you want to [update JATOS on a server installation](Updating-a-JATOS-server-installation.html)):

-#### First, easy way: discarding your result data
+### First, easy way: discarding your result data

 If you don't care about result data stored in JATOS: